christophevg/christophe.vg/makes/_posts/2017-12-03-Pokemon-Christmas-Lights.md

 _Auwch_ ...
 I had Z-Glass loaded onto my printer for several weeks with daily prints.

-As I already had cleaned the nozzle, which now looked spick and span again, I looked into the possibilities to [replace the hot-end](http://support.zortrax.com/hotend-replacement/) and found:
+As I already had cleaned the nozzle, which now looked spick and span again, I looked into the possibilities to {% include external link="http://support.zortrax.com/hotend-replacement/" title="replace the hot-end" %} and found:

 > Hotend replacement is necessary when you encounter problems with material extrusion caused by a blockage inside the hotend.
 If the extruder motor makes a clicking sound or if the material leaks through the top of the hotend (around the two black screws), or if your print is incomplete (there is some material missing in the structure), the hotend needs replacing.

 Yep, that's exactly the problem, that awful _clicking sound_.

-So I contacted [3D & I](http://3dprintingwinkel.be) where I bought my printer and discussed what could be done.
+So I contacted {% include external link="http://3dprintingwinkel.be" title="3D & I" %} where I bought my printer and discussed what could be done.
 They were very helpful and invited me over to their store to test another hot-end to make sure that it would actually resolve the issue, before buying the &euro;80-something part.

 At the store, we swapped the hot-end and did a few tests, but to everyone's surprise, the problem still occurred.
 So now, my printer is still at the shop, where they are looking into the actual problem.